 |Reported lethal serum levels (milligrams/L) ||>100 ||>80 ||13–96 ||13–26 ||10–169 ||5–52 ||10–400 ||98 |

 Barbiturates readily distribute throughout the body to most tissues, crossing the blood–brain barrier and placenta, and are excreted in breast milk.
 Fetal blood barbiturate concentrations closely reflect maternal plasma levels, creating the potential for fetal withdrawal syndrome.11 Most barbiturates are metabolized in the liver to inactive metabolites primarily through routes involving the cytochrome P450 system.
 The elimination half-life of barbiturates can be greatly shortened in infants and children and very prolonged in the elderly and in patients with liver or renal disease.
-Chronic barbiturate use induces activity of the cytochrome P450 enzymes and may accelerate the metabolism of other therapeutic drugs, such ...
+Chronic barbiturate use induces activity of the cytochrome P450 enzymes and may accelerate the metabolism of other therapeutic ...